 However, pure cranberry juice won’t be as well suited for mocktails with sparkling water or club soda.
 So I’d recommend getting naturally sweetened cranberry juice for more all-purpose cranberry cocktails & mocktails.

-Third, fill the glass the rest of the way with Champagne or sparkling wine.
+Finish the glass with Champagne or sparkling wine

 (Sparkling wine can only officially be called Champagne if it’s from the Champagne region of France.)